ashishpanchal/movie-search/README.md

 ## Usage
 Pass `--limit=50` argument to set the limit for iTunes movie search.

 `node movie-search.js --limit=50`

 Default value is 3 if `limit` argument is not provided.

 Pass `--keyword="movie name"` argument to set the term for iTunes movie search.

 `node movie-search.js --keyword="Yellow Submarine"`

-default value is green if `keyword` argument is not provided.
+Default value is green if `keyword` argument is not provided.

 ## Example
 Input: